WilliamLoy/rackspace-how-to-new/content/exchange/microsoft-exchange-storage-maintenance-and-best-practices.md

 - We recommend that all customers enable [**Rackspace Cloud Office Archiving**](/how-to/enable-email-archiving-cloud-office-control-panel/) for all domains.
 Archiving locally poses risks that Rackspace is unable to assist our customers with.

-- Never store over 10,000 items in one folder, especially the **Inbox**.
+- Never store over 10,000 items in one folder.

 - Consider removing items from your Spam or Deleted Items folders.

 - You should not exceed more than 3 levels of subfolders.

     Example folder structure:

     - Best practice folder(level 1)